 The leaf blower cannot collect the accumulated dirt between the artificial rug fibers.
 You can rinse the dust completely with the help of a garden hose.
 Keep the water pressure low, as it may damage your artificial grass.

 Start cleaning from either end of your place and sweep out the dust by moving the hose in a circular motion to effectively clean the dirt.
 Weed and moss formation often takes place in your artificial gardens.
-You can remove them using an organic solution or water-based killer agent with a maximum pH.
+You can remove them using an organic solution or a water-based killer agent with a maximum pH.
 Remove all of the leaves and debris, as well as any moss and weeds.

 Remove Spills and Stains